Community of Practice

 Tasneem Islam, Monash Health

-AIDH – Nursing and Midwifery will play a key role in hosting NI 2021, the world congress for nursing and midwifery informatics, in Brisbane and Online.
+AIDH – Nursing.
+Midwifery will play a key role in hosting NI 2021, the world congress for nursing and midwifery informatics.
 The NI 2021 theme shows nursing and midwifery professionals as frontline users of digital solutions.
 In the world of digitally driven, patient-centred healthcare, nurses and midwives are “nurse navigators”.